Steve973/pychub-build-plugins/poetry/README.md

 ### Adding the Plugin To Your `pyproject.toml` File

-Amend or add the plugin to the `[tool.poetry.requires-plugins` section so to let poetry know about the plugin and its version:
+Amend or add the plugin to the `[tool.poetry.requires-plugins` section to let poetry know about the plugin and its version:

 ```toml
 [tool.poetry.requires-plugins]